salmund/obsidian-better-audio-recorder/README.md

  ## How to use it

  - You have a microphone icon on the left pane
- - Open Audio Recorder Interface
+ - Open Audio Recorder Interface (in the commnad palette)

  # Demo